 Gay and bisexual men continue to be the highest risk group of contracting the virus with 55% of new infections being amongst this group.
-Infection rates continue to rise amongst gay and bisexual men.

 In 2015 it was estimated that 101,200 people in the UK are living with HIV.
 Public Health England estimates that between 10% and 17% of these are unaware they have the virus.